F3real/F3real.github.io/content/crackmes_one1.md

 ...
 ~~~

-It will add all chars of flag to array and print them.
-So lets take a look at solution 1.
+It will add all chars of a flag to the array and print them.
+So let's take a look at solution 1.
 We need to have r2pipe installed (`pip install r2pipe`).

 ~~~python
 #!/usr/bin/env python3